top of page

 Updated: Dec 18, 2022

-The change in diet, increased sitting, stress of traveling and dehydration is the perfect recipe for more constipation.
+The change in diet, increased sitting, stress of traveling and dehydration is the perfect recipe for constipation in you and your family.

-But fear not, here are my top tips for taking care of you pelvic floor and GI while traveling.
+So how do we avoid constipation while traveling?
+Here are my top tips for taking care of you pelvic floor and GI while on vacation.

 Water

-That said, the less water that goes in your system, the harder your stool is going to be coming out.
-I recommend sipping water slowly throughout your travel and decrease your intake of alcohol in the air.
+The less water that goes in your system, the more dry and dehydrated your stool is going to be, which will increase constipation.
+I recommend sipping water slowly throughout your travel and limit your intake of alcohol in the air.

 Try to drink enough to pee at least every 4 hours.
 Plan ahead with your seating arrangements or quality rest stops if possible!